Creative Writing Day Camps

 Register via Lunenburg School of the Arts

 This workshop, for youth ages 11 – 14, will be an adventure into expanding the creative mind, and expressing it through images and the written word.
-Participants will discover and explore character development and place building, and playing with language.
+Participants will explore character development, world building, pacing a plot line, and other elements of writing.
 The classes will delve into different genres and styles of writing with a focus on fiction (mystery, fantasy, etc).
 We will have visits from professionally published authors in the morning, and will explore Lunenburg in the afternoons with the intention of writing outside.
-Registration includes a Lunenburg School of the Arts tote bag and notebook for each participant.

 Writing Program with WFNS (Ages 12 to 19)